nickp60/EzClermont/README.md

 ### Testing
 The tests can be run by either unittests or nosetests.
-I dont have a vaidating C phylotype example, due to some [discrepancies](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105395) noted in the literature
+I dont have a validating C phylotype example, due to some [discrepancies](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0105395) noted in the literature

 ### Requirements
 Biopython